PeterPlucinski/peterplucinski.github.io/_posts/2018-02-17-setting-up-jwt-authentication-with-laravel-and-vue-part-2.md

 });
 ```

-This route is protected by the `auth:api` middleware which will check for a valid before returing the data.
-A 401 (Unauthorized) response will be returned if no valid token is present with the API request.
+This route is protected by the `auth:api` middleware which will check for a valid token before returing data.
+A 401 (Unauthorized) response will be returned if there is no valid token with the API call.

 ## Logout component